black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 Like you saw in the last step, division can lead to a floating point number, or a number with a decimal point.
 The best way to handle this is to round down to the nearest whole number.

 Use the Math.floor() function to round down the quotient of input divided by 2 before it's assigned to quotient.

+# Step 27
+Now that you have an operation that will lower the value of input each time the loop runs, you don't have to worry about the loop running forever.

+Update the last line of your while loop and assign quotient to input.